codefinity/micro-continuum/README.md

 #### Completed

-1. Added config Server, and Clients to Microservices
+1. Config Server, and Clients to Microservices
+2. Eureka Service Registry
+3. Zuul Gateway
+4. Feign Clients

 #### Currently In Development

-1. Integrating Eureka Service Discovery
+1. Logging Management Using ELK Stack

 #### In Development Pipeline